-The molasses spice swirls on this beautiful cake are baked right in.
-They are piped, frozen, and then covered with cake batter before it goes in the oven.
+The molasses spice swirls on this beautiful pumpkin cake roll are baked right in.
+It’s so easy to make!
+The swirls are piped, frozen, and then covered with cake batter before it goes in the oven.

 If you’ve never made a cake roll before, don’t worry.
-All you need it a “jelly roll” pan (that’s a 10-by-15-inch rimmed baking sheet, pretty easy to find at the store), and a clean cotton tea towel.
+All you need it a “jelly roll” pan (that’s a 10-by-15-inch rimmed baking sheet, pretty easy to find through this link), and a clean cotton tea towel.
 The warm cake gets rolled in the tea towel to cool and it forms the round shape.
 Gently unroll it to fill and then roll up again.

 1– With the thicker molasses batter, pipe designs onto the parchment.
 I like swirls, but you could do any design.

-2– After the design has been frozen, quickly spread pumpkin batter evenly in the pan, right over the swirls.
+2– Freeze the pan with the swirls.
+After the design has been frozen, quickly spread pumpkin batter evenly in the pan, right over the swirls.

-3– Roll the warm cake in a clean towel.
+3– Bake the cake, then roll the warm cake in a clean towel.
 As it cools, it will hold the spiral shape.

 Let’s talk about the most important thing you should remember when making this cake.
 When you turn it out and roll it in the towel, the design should be facing down on the towel!
 This ensures the swirls show up on the outside of the cake when you serve it.

-The pretty swirl pattern looks complicated but it’s easy to pull off!
+Impress the guests with this gorgeous swirled pumpkin cake roll.
+The pretty pattern looks complicated but it’s easy to pull off!

 - 1 cup plus 3 tbsp all-purpose flour